 Your child’s first experience with banking is probably a cute piggy bank filled with loonies and toonies.
-But, eventually, they may want to do more with their money, like send some to a friend, or family member.
+But, eventually, they may want to do more with money, like send some to a friend, or family member.
 The next step is to graduate them to their very own bank account, where they can not only see their money grow but also do more with it as well.

 Here’s how to decide which bank account is right for your child, and some of the options currently available for children and students.